 Now the government took a tough stance.
 It classified unlicensed hawkers as illegal and set up a Hawker’s Department Special Squad to root out the scofflaws.
 In the raids on stalls and pushcarts that followed, police confiscated hawkers’ equipment, dumped their food and shut them down.
 Violent conflicts exploded in the streets between cooks and cops, who abused the vendors by day but ate their food by night; because, they, too, depended on street food to sustain their own families.

 Something had to change, because in the proud, blossoming county with lofty goals and global ambitions people still had to eat.
-And so it was that the hawker centre was born.
+And so it was that the hawker centre (or “food centre” to give it its more official – and much more bland! – title) was born.

 The idea was simple: create centralised locations for the hawkers.
 Between 1971 and 1986, the government constructed pavilions following a uniform model: concrete and tile stalls, each with electricity, clean running water and even refrigeration.
 The conditions were hygienic, with proper trash disposal, drainage and restrooms for all.
 They built them at housing estates, transportation hubs and places where people regularly gathered.
 By the time the effort was complete, there were 113 hawker centres across Singapore, housing more than 6,000 food stalls and providing not just a place to eat, but an agora for the nation’s multicultural people.